What's the need ?🤔

 is not a valid subdomain of root domain example.com

-There may exists other services like SSH, SMTP, SMB, WinRM(non-web) hosted on that subdomain that cannot be accessed through your web browser.
-Surprisingly these services may be vulnerable and their exploits would be publicly available.
+There may exists other services like SSH, SMTP, SMB, WinRM(non-web) hosted on that subdomain that cannot be accessed through your web browser(HTTP).
+Surprisingly the services running on them may be vulnerable and one cannot rule them-out of their scope.

 More the subdomains = More assets to look for vulnerabilities

-The methodology of collecting subdomains from tools like amass, subfinder, findomain and directly sending them to httpx/httprobe is absolutely wrong.
+The methodology of collecting subdomains from tools like amass, subfinder, findomain and directly sending them to httpx/httprobe is a wrong approach.
 Instead, you should first DNS resolve them using tools like puredns or shuffledns.